efkah/efkah.github.io/lyrics/23 (You Are) The System/index.md

 - Rootolf -1
 - Johnny M. Chanyk

-As for an electro band, their lyrics usually are short and pointed, but since the voice is a closet-poet, too, the list also contains some lyrics that did not fit the band.
+As for an electro band, their lyrics usually are short and pointed, but since the voice is a closet-poet, too, the list might also contain some lyrics that did not fit the band.

 ## Songs / Poems